Potteries, Shrewsbury and North Wales Railway: After the suspension

 In time the Cambrian saw that this was potentially a permanent arrangement, and altered its lines at Llanymynech so that the continuation of its line to Llanfyllin branched from the Nantmawr branch; previously the two branches had crossed one another, and this arrangement simplified operations.
 The new system was opened on The Nantmawr branch reopened on 1 January 1896 and the Cambrian deviation was commissioned on 27 January 1896.

 The Tanat Valley Light Railway was later opened, on 5 January 1904; on an east – west trajectory it crossed the Nantmawr branch at Blodwell Junction, actually using a short section of the branch.
 In fact from this time the Nantmawr terminus was reached from Blodwell Junction, and the section of the earlier Shropshire Railway to Blodwell from the junction on the Cambrian Railways west of Llanymynech was closed down.

 Meanwhile, a new railway scheme was created, reviving earlier aspirations to connect the Potteries district.
 The Potts shareholders agreed on 14 March 1888 to accept £350,000 as the value of their shares, to be transferred to shares in a new Shropshire Railways Company, which was to build a connecting line to Hodnet on the Great Western Railway's Wellington to Market Drayton line.
-The line was authorised by Act of 7 August 1888 but never built.
+The line was authorised by an act of Parliament, the Shropshire Railways Act 1888 (51 & 52 Vict. c. cxcii) of 7 August 1888 but never built.
 On 24 August the Potts company's rolling stock and other moveable assets were sold by public auction.

 Revival

 The major part of the Potteries Railway network was thus inactive and unmaintained.
 It appeared that there might never be any retrieval of its capability of a railway.
-However, in 1907 Holman Fred Stephens, later Colonel Stephens, who already had several Light Railways in his control, took an interest in the dormant line.
+However, in 1907 Holman Fred Stephens, later Colonel Stephens, who already had several light railways in his control, took an interest in the dormant line.
 He decided that the Potts Line could be revived as a Light Railway.
-He obtained a Light Railway Order on 17 January 1908, authorising the operation of all the Shropshire Railways system except the Nantmawr branch as a Light Railway.
+He obtained the Shropshire and Montgomeryshire Light Railway Order 1909 on 17 January 1908, authorising the operation of all the Shropshire Railways system except the Nantmawr branch as a Light Railway.
 The new company was called the Shropshire and Montgomeryshire Light Railway.

 The formal re-opening of the line took place on 13 April 1911, this time with invited guests.
 Opening to the general public took place the following day.

 The financial performance of the new company was extremely poor, and maintenance and operations were reduced to the minimum.

 The decline resulting in closure of all passenger operation, except for occasional excursions, was discontinued on 6 November 1933.
 The Criggion quarry train ran weekly, and occasional ordinary goods traffic served the intermediate stations.